vonfalk/storm-javavis/doc/02-Storm/12-Serialization.md

 - `Byte`: A single byte containing the value.
 - `Int` and `Nat`: 4 bytes stored in big endian.
 - `Long` and `Word`: 8 bytes stored in big endian.
-- `Str`: A `Nat` containing the length of the string followed by that many bytes of data, encoded in utf-8.
+- `Str`: A `Nat` containing the length of the string followed by that many bytes of data, encoded in UTF-8.

-The primitive types have pre-defined type ids, that are described by the enum `core.io.StoredId`.

-Each object in a session then starts with a single `Nat` that describes the type of the object.
-If the highest bit of the object identifier is set, the root is an `Object`, otherwise it is a value type or a primitive type.
-If the type identifier indicates an object, the id shall be ignored, as the header for an object contains a type id for the actual type of the object.
+Each serialized type is assigned a type id in the form of a `Nat` in order to refer to types in an efficient manner.
+Type identifiers may appear before they are defined in the stream, for example when referring to member types in a class.
+However, types are always defined whenever the first instance of that particular type is read or written to the stream, so that the reader knows the format of the serialized objects without access to the actual implementation.
+Primitive types have pre-defined ids, defined by the enum `core.io.StoredId`.
+The id `core.io.StoredId.endId` (value
+0) is of special interest.
+It is used to indicate the absence of a type, or the end of a list.
+Identifiers below `core.io.StoredId.firstCustomId` are reserved for future primitive types, and shall not be used.

+A type definition starts with a single `Byte` indicating what kind of type is stored, described by the `core.io.TypeInfo` enum.
+This is followed by the full name of the type in a format similar to `core.lang.SimpleName`, serialized as a single string with parts delimited by the ascii character 1, start parenthesis as 2, end parenthesis as 3 and parameters delimited by ascii character 4 (these are used in order not to disallow any characters in class names).
+After the name, a `Nat` containing the type id of the parent class follows. `endId` is used to indicate the absence of a parent class (for value types), or that the parent is `Object` (for class types).
+After the parent class is a list of data members.
+Each member consists of a `Nat` containing the type id of the member, and the name of the member as a string.
+The end of the list is indicated by a `Nat` with the value `endId`.
+No string follows this last type id.

+Each object in a session starts with a single `Nat` describing the type of the stored object, followed by the object itself (which, for the first object in a session, starts with a type definition unless a primitive type was stored).
+Value types are simple, they consist of each member variable serialized in the order they appear in the corresponding type definition (data member of parent classes before the derived class).
+Each of these data members may start with a type definition, if that type has not been encountered before.
+Classes, on the other hand, are a bit more complex as we need to consider the possibility of cyclic object hierarchies and inheritance.
+A serialized class starts with a `Nat` that identifies this particular object instance inside this serialized object (instance identifiers are cleared between each object in a session, a single top-level object may cause the creation of several instances).
+If the instance has been serialized before, no more data follows.
+Otherwise, another `Nat` follows, indicating the actual type of the instance (which may differ from the formal type stored in the type definition).
+After this id, the members of the actual type is stored, just as for value types.